Phyllo Leaves filled with Soy Cream and Eggplant – You Won't Stop Snacking

-I have a deep affection for Shavuot.
+I have a huge crush on Shavuot.

-It's the holiday that heralds the start of summer—the weather is still pleasant and completely tolerable compared to July and August.
+It's the holiday that heralds the start of summer; the weather is still pleasant and completely tolerable compared to July and August.

-Well, there's a solution!
+Well, there is a solution!

 I really love using phyllo leaves, which I've written about more than once here on my blog.